aaron-lebo/dissent/README.md

 ### Current issues and future possibilities

-I hope I have made it clear that I am pretty damn igorant on current systems and as such something like this might not work at all because it would get hacked within seconds.
+I hope I have made it clear that I am pretty damn ignorant on current systems and as such something like this might not work at all because it would get hacked within seconds.

 It is worth noting that no copy protection is perefect and to my knowledge even Steam games end up stripped of their protection and pirated.
 Essentially what you are looking for is something that is convenient and just good enough to keep the honest people honest.

 I'm thinking for a real system based around this concept to work, you'd want your Bitcoin/Namecoin/whatever client to function as your 'Steam' application and to somehow keep the local blockchain accurate and protected.
 What I don't know is if that is even realistic, especially with an open system.

-Some interesting possibilties are companies no longer being stuck in a centralized marketplace or have to give up a cut, but simply sell their keys using their own websites (not entirely unlike how you can buy Steam keys from third-parties currently).
+Some interesting possibilties are companies no longer being stuck in a centralized marketplace or having to give up a cut, but simply selling their keys using their own websites (not entirely unlike how you can buy Steam keys from third-parties currently).
 Returns are trivial in such a system.
 Unsatisfied?
 You could transfer your balance back within 48 hours.
 Sales numbers become easy to track.
 Both company and consumer would have proof of sale.
 And since you are already working with the tech, maybe accepting payments in Bitcoin or whatever is more likely.

 Instead of proprietary, closed, limited clients open software could be developed which any company could base their client upon, and of course users could use that client and the assocated features or use open ones.